byrney/Vagrants/modern7/README.md

 3. Once the box is created import it

-    vagrant box add --name modern8 --provider virtualbox  --force modern8.box
+    vagrant box add --name win7 --provider virtualbox  --force modern7.box

-Once imported this will be version 2 of your modern8 box.
-Next time vagrant starts it will use the new one.
+This will create a new box `win7` that contains all your customizations

-You can delete the `modern8.box` file now.
+You can delete the `modern7.box` file now.

 ## Start up with vagrant ##

-Shut down the box using the VM Gui, return to your host terminal and try
+You can now modify the Vagrantfile (or better, make a copy and modify that) to use `win7` box and it should complete without errors now.

 ```bash
 vagrant up